ws-cd/ws-cd.github.io/docs/tutorial/form.md

 ## Create fruit form
 Click the `User` node and select `Form` in the pop-up menu
 ![img.png](/assets/images/tutorial/form/form_fruit_create_flow-2.png)
-There are two input field:
+There are two input fields:
 - Name       : The name of the Form can be set according to the function, here we fill in `Fruit order`.
 - Description: The Prompt used by GPT tells GPT what the form need to do.
 ![img_3.png](/assets/images/tutorial/form/form_fruit_create_flow-3.png)